P.O. Box 30001 MSC 3C

 Las Cruces, NM

 About the Research: Dr. Ashley’s research focuses on replication of genetic information, a fundamental biological process common to all living organisms, and maintenance of its integrity.
 DNA repair systems protect cells from damage caused by numerous intrinsic and extrinsic sources, thereby helping to maintain genome integrity.
 The genome is particularly vulnerable during DNA replication, and a growing body of evidence supports a nexus between replication and repair factors that act in complex enzymatic and signaling networks in response to DNA damage-induced replication stress.
 Various proteins have been identified during the last decade that function to stabilize and restart stalled replication forks, and restart collapsed forks.
 Many of these proteins have well-defined roles in DNA double-strand break repair, including homologous recombination (HR) repair, nonhomologous end-joining (NHEJ) and/or DNA damage checkpoint signaling.
-Dr. Ashley’s research centers on perturbations in DNA replication to elucidate cancer etiology and provide novel targets for chemotherapeutic interventions.
+Dr. Ashley’s research centers on understanding perturbations in DNA replication and repair to elucidate cancer etiology and provide novel targets for chemotherapeutic interventions.